soi-20/brains/_pages/strategy.md

 > Information is the Power, machine is the leverage

 ## Chp.
-Strategy to Beat the Odds

-> Big, Small and Competition
+Big, Small and Competition

 Avoid Competition: business models are less durable than they used to be